solygambas/next-projects/README.md

 | 05  | [**DJ Events**](#djevents)         | A music event website using Strapi CMS as backend.                                                |
 | 06  | [**DevSpace**](#devspace)          | Another blog using Tailwind CSS and Markdown.                                                     |

+## Get Inspired

+Check out our [collection of articles](https://www.onbusinessplan.com/) for those beginning their web development journey.
+Find tips, tricks, and motivational content to keep you engaged and motivated throughout your learning process.

 ## <a name="nextevents"></a> 1) NextEvents

 A social networking site using Next.js, MongoDB and Firebase.